apache/incubator-taverna-server/README.md

 ### First, place the WAR into Tomcat's webapps directory

-Use a filename that relates to what URL you want Taverna Server to appear at within Tomcat (e.g., if you want it to be at `/tavernaserver`, use the filename `webapps/tavernaserver.war`).
+You may use a filename that relates to what URL you want Taverna Server to appear at within Tomcat (e.g., if you want it to be at `/taverna`, use the filename `webapps/taverna.war`).

 ### Next, start Tomcat (if stopped), and shut it down again once it has unpacked the WAR.